harryf/inyourfacecomedy/_posts/2024-11-26-adult_games_yoshi_s_tales_from_hollywood_to_cornhub.md

 Yoshi Obayashi is not only a former insider in the adult industry, but a seasoned comedian with appearances on popular podcasts and stages across the world.
 Don't believe us?
 [Search YouTube](https://www.youtube.com/results?search_query=yoshi+obayashi).
 He brings a unique blend of dark humour and real-life experience that will leave you laughing and thinking long after the show is over.

-Don’t miss this one-of-a-kind event at **Club Bellevue**, Zurich’s premier nightlife venue, where Miami vibes meet the untold stories of Hollywood’s adult underworld.
+Don’t miss this one-of-a-kind event at [ROBIN's](https://maps.app.goo.gl/29oHdnbcaDCT2Qu16), just 2 minutes from Central tram stop.

 Doors open: 19:30\
 Show begins: 20:00